Briggs Plan: History

-By isolating the population into the "new villages", the British stemmed the critical flow of food, information and recruits from the peasants to the guerillas.
-The new settlements were guarded around the clock by police, and many were partially fortified with barbed wire and sentry towers.
+By isolating the population into the "new villages" that has roughly 1000 people in each village, the British stemmed the critical flow of food, information, especially from Chinese, and recruits from the peasants to the guerillas.
+In addition, the Briggs Plan fundamentally altered the conduct of the Malayan Emergency by forcing guerrillas to fight outside the jungle, exposing them to British forces..The new settlements were guarded around the clock by police, and many were partially fortified with barbed wire and sentry towers.
 That prevented those who were so inclined from sneaking out and voluntarily aiding the guerrillas, and it also prevented the guerrillas from sneaking in and extracting help by persuasion or intimidation.
 The process created 450 new settlements, and an estimated 470,509 people, 400,000 of them ethnically Chinese, were involved in the program.
 The Malaysian Chinese Association, then known as the Malayan Chinese Association, played a crucial role in implementing the programme.

 The British also tried to win the support of some of the settled civilians by providing them with education and health services.
+Residents were to receive title to a parcel of land on which they could farm.
 Some New Villages were equipped with amenities, such as electricity and piped water, and had a perimeter surrounded with fencing and armed guards to keep the civilians from escaping, many of whom had been in the MCP or had been forced to provide assistance.
-It was hoped that by providing the communities, which were mainly ethnic Chinese, with such facilities, they would be converted from "reservoirs of resentment into bastions of loyal Malayan citizenry".
-However, critics argue that the homogenous nature of New Villages, with the few multiracial ones eventually failing or turning into ghettoes, worked against that goal, but accentuated communalist fervour and causing ethnic polarisation, especially in politics, as electoral constituencies would now be delineated more along racial lines.
+In addition, British installed curfew so anyone who is outside during the curfew hours will be declared hostile and shot on sight.It was hoped that by providing the communities, which were mainly ethnic Chinese with such facilities, they would be converted from "reservoirs of resentment into bastions of loyal Malayan citizenry".
+Scholars have argued, however, that the predominantly Chinese composition of the New Villages had significant long-term political consequences.
+According to Amrita Malhi, writing in the peer-reviewed journal Bandung, the Briggs Plan established the basis for racial essentialism in Malaysian politics by relocating the Chinese population out of the Malay interior, shaping conditions for what later became a racially divided political order.

 Previously, the Chinese rural workers and peasants had been spread out geographically, but the Briggs Plan would now bring together rural Chinese from all over the country and concentrate them in the New Villages.
 There was significant resentment towards the programme both among the Chinese and Malays.
 The Malaysian Chinese were sometimes targeted for collective punishment, preventive detention and summary deportation, which were aimed at weeding out communist supporters, and the Malays were incensed at the infrastructure provided for the New Villages since their own settlements had remained undeveloped.
 One example collective punishment came from Tanjung Malim, where the British put the civilian population on rice rations to stop them from supporting the communist guerrillas.
 When that did not work, Gerald Templer halved the rice rations for civilians within the area and imposed a 22-hour curfew.